Romney to attack Obama in first New Hampshire ad

 BOSTON Republican presidential hopeful Mitt Romney will kick off his television advertising campaign in New Hampshire on Tuesday with a spot attacking President Barack Obama on the day Obama visits the early primary state.

-Romney discussed the campaign's first paid television commercial ad in an interview broadcast on Fox News Channel's "Hannity" show on Monday.
+Romney discussed the campaign's first paid television commercial ad in an interview to be broadcast on Fox News Channel's "Hannity" show on Monday.
+A transcript was made available in advance.

 "We'll put the ad up on Tuesday, the very day he comes to New Hampshire," Romney said, promising that the spot would juxtapose what Democrat Obama promised as a candidate, and his record as president.